 Catholics expressed a deep devotion for the Virgin Mary, recognized the seven sacraments, and honored relics and sacred sites.

-When the Roman Empire collapsed in 476 A.D., differences emerged among Eastern and Western Christians.
+When the Roman Empire collapsed in A.D.
+476, differences emerged among Eastern and Western Christians.

-In 1054 A.D., the Roman Catholic Church and the Eastern Orthodox church split into two groups.
+In A.D.
+1054, the Roman Catholic Church and the Eastern Orthodox church split into two groups.

-Between about 1095 A.D. and 1230 A.D., the Crusades, a series of holy wars, took place.
-In these battles, Christians fought against Muslims to reclaim holy land in the city of Jerusalem.
+Between about A.D.
+1095 and A.D.
+1230, the Crusades, a series of holy wars, took place.
+In these battles, Christians fought against Islamic rulers and their Muslim soldiers to reclaim holy land in the city of Jerusalem.

 The Christians were successful in occupying Jerusalem during some of the Crusades, but they were ultimately defeated.